Jon3q/ScriptingLanguages/ruby/README.md

-Here is my Ruby project that allows you to crawl a list of items of you choice.
+Here is my Ruby project that allows you to crawl a list of items of you choice from Amazon.

 To run it you need
 Ruby (>= 2.7)